yokai-php/batch-src/docs/docs/bridges/league-flysystem.rst

 Bridge with ``league/flysystem``
 ============================================================

-See `official documentation <https://flysystem.thephpleague.com>`__ on The League of Extraordinary Packages's website.
+Refer to the `official documentation <https://flysystem.thephpleague.com>`__ on The League of Extraordinary Packages's website.

 Copy files job
 ------------------------------------------------------------

 | This job will copy one or multiple files from a filesystem to another.
-| It need to be provided with a ``JobParameterAccessorInterface`` that will be asked to fetch what files to copy.
+| It must be provided with a ``JobParameterAccessorInterface`` which will be used to fetch the list of files to copy.

 .. literalinclude:: league-flysystem/copy-files-job.php
    :language: php